Bring the glorious outdoors in!

 With trailing leaves, English Ivy looks beautifully dramatic up high when spilling over the edge of a shelf – leaving you with clutter-free countertops.

 English Ivy can adapt to different levels of light, so no need to worry if your natural light is limited.
 Check when the soil is dry and give a top-up of water to keep it healthy and hydrated.

 Aloe Vera is a brilliant kitchen companion!
 This spikey little fella is ideal for the clumsy cook forever covered in cuts and burns.
 The gel inside the leaves is full of vitamins and anti-inflammatory properties which soothe the skin after a burn.
 What a lifesaver!
 If that isn’t enough, he also keeps you healthy by purifying the air and eliminating toxins.

-Aloe Vera loves bright light so is best suited for the windowsill and requires watering every two weeks or so – ideal for first-time plant parents.
+These kitchen plants loves bright light so is best suited for the windowsill and requires watering every two weeks or so – ideal for first-time plant parents.

 If you’re a keen chef and like the idea of having fresh, tasty ingredients within reach, then growing herbs in your kitchen is the way to go!